 There are four options for you to choose.
 Disable is to close call forwarding function.
 Always means all the incoming calls will be forwarded into SIP URL without any reason.
 Busy means the incoming calls will be forwarded into SIP URL only when the local system is busy.
-No answer means if the incoming calls do not receive any response, they will be forwarded to the SIP URL by the time out.
+No Answer means if the incoming calls do not receive any response, they will be forwarded to the SIP URL by the time out.
+Busy or No Answer means if the incoming calls do not receive any response or when the local system is busy, they will be forwarded to the specified SIP URL by the time out.